On the Topic of Business...

 How long does it take to make a 3D Pokemon card?

-I usually make 3D cards in “batches”, I would cut all of the different cards I want to make first.
-Then I would black out everything, cut out all of the energy cards, color the edges, and then glue them all at once.
+I usually make 3D cards in “batches”; I cut all of the different cards I want to make first.
+Then I black out everything, cut out all of the filler cards, color the edges, and then glue them all at once.

 Where do you get all of your cards?

 I purchased 5,000+ Pokemon cards from a close friend to kickstart the business.
-I use TCGPlayer for cards that I did not have on hand.
-Or I go to my local game stores to buy their bulk.
+Currently, I use TCGPlayer for cards that I do not have on hand, or I go to my local game stores to buy their bulk.
 It’s pretty difficult to just pull the cards you need from booster packs.
 Definitely way cheaper to buy singles!